How to Get Your Ex Back?

 Is this the no contact rule?

-The rule you speak of is a stricter version of what I’m describing here.
+The no contact rule is a stricter version of what I’m describing here.

 This is about utilising distance to bring you both closer together at a later date.